aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     assign_tf_ranks(transition_graph, "HSC->Neu", ["GFI1", "PER3", "GATA1", "ETS3"])

-Further adding rankings from literature and our perturbation analysis.
+Here lets add more rankings from literature and our perturbation analysis.
-With perturbation analysis, we can show that transient expression of six transcription factors Run1t1, Hlf, Lmo2GATA-1 Converts Lymphoid and Myelomonocytic Progenitors into the Megakaryocyte/Erythrocyte lineages, while Prdm5, Pbx1, and Zfp37 imparts multilineage transplantation potential onto otherwise committed lymphoid and myeloid progenitors and myeloid effector cells.
+Through perturbation analysis, we can show that transient expression of six transcription factors Run1t1, Hlf, Lmo2GATA-1 converts lymphoid and myelomonocytic progenitors into the megakaryocyte/erythrocyte lineages, while Prdm5, Pbx1, and Zfp37 imparts multilineage transplantation potential onto otherwise committed lymphoid and myeloid progenitors and myeloid effector cells.
 Inclusion of Mycn and Meis1 and use of polycistronic viruses increase reprogramming efficacy.
-The above predictions shows the HLF and MYCN is already sufficient to reprogramming back to HSC.
+The above predictions show that HLF and MYCN is already sufficient in reprogramming the cell back to HSC.
 The following ranking is for the cases in which we activate HLF1, PDX1, MYCN and MEIS1 together.

 .. code:: ipython3